-- (b) one day accumulated sick leave with half remuneration, for every eight days sick leave with half remuneration not used by the staff member by the end of the former sick leave cycle, must be transferred to the next sick leave cycle. - (5) Where a staff member is absent from service through incapacity for a period of more than two consecutive days, sick leave may be granted to such staff member only if he or she submits a certificate of incapacity by a registered medical practitioner or any other evidence of proof of illness as may be prescribed in which the nature of the incapacity is described, it is declared that such staff member is unable to perform his or her official duties and which indicates the period necessary for recovery. - (6) Despite subrule (5), the Council may require the staff member to submit a certificate of incapacity for a period of less than two consecutive days sick leave taken. - (7) Despite subrules (4) and (5), the Council may where it is satisfied that the staff member's absence was in good faith due to incapacity and that good reasons exist why a certificate of incapacity was not submitted exempt such staff member from the submission of such certificate in respect of a continuous period of sick leave, not exceeding 14 consecutive days. - (8) The Council may require a staff member who applied for sick leave to subject him or herself to a medical examination by a registered medical practitioner of the Council's choice and where the staff member's certificate of incapacity issued by that staff member's medical practitioner differs significantly from the chosen registered medical practitioner's diagnosis, the Council may cancel or withdraw such sick leave granted to such staff member and replace it with vacation leave with or without remuneration, where such vacation leave is available. - (9) The Council may, on application by a staff member, where such staff member becomes incapacitated during his or her vacation leave, convert that portion of such staff member's vacation into sick leave, on condition that such staff member submits a certificate of incapacity by a registered medical practitioner in terms of this rule. - (10) The Council may grant on application by a staff member vacation leave to such staff member where he or she has sufficient vacation leave to his or her credit, where sick leave was granted with no remuneration or with half remuneration. - (11) Nothing in this rule may preclude a staff member from leaving service on the grounds of ill health before the maximum or any period of sick leave has been granted. - (12) In the instance where the Council's appointed registered medical practitioner declares a staff member medically unfit to perform his normal duties which he was contracted to perform, that staff member's service may be terminated by the Council from the date on which he or she is so declared to be medically unfit. - (13) At the commencement of these rules, every staff member retains the existing sick leave of the former three year sick leave cycle under his or her former conditions of service with the Council, where applicable. - (14) For the purposes of this provision "incapacity" means inability to work resulting from an illness or injury. - (15) Despite the definition for "incapacity" in subrule (14), alcoholism or an addiction to an intoxicating substance is regarded as incapacity and the Council may - - (a) grant to a staff member sick leave of not more than 3 months upon diagnosis by a registered medical practitioner, to go for rehabilitation processes, with full remuneration; or
+(5) Where a staff member is absent from service through incapacity for a period of more than two consecutive days, sick leave may be granted to such staff member only if he or she submits a certificate of incapacity by a registered medical practitioner or registered dentist in which the nature of the incapacity is described, it is declared that such staff member is unable to perform his or her official duties and which indicates the period necessary for recovery.

+(6) Despite subrule (5), the Council may require the staff member to submit a certificate of incapacity for a period of less than two consecutive sick leave days taken.

+(7) Despite subrules (4) and (5), the Council may where it is satisfied that the staff member's absence was in good faith due to incapacity and that good reasons exist why a certificate of incapacity was not submitted exempt such staff member from the submission of such certificate in respect of a continuous period of sick leave, not exceeding 14 consecutive days.

+(8) The Council may require a staff member who applied for sick leave to subject him or herself to a medical examination by a registered medical practitioner of the Council's choice and where the certificate of incapacity differs significantly from the chosen registered medical practitioner's diagnosis, the Council may cancel or withdraw such sick leave granted to such staff member and replace it with vacation leave with or without remuneration, where such vacation leave is available.

+(9) The Council may on application by a staff member, where such staff member becomes incapacitated during his or her vacation leave, convert that portion of such staff member's vacation into sick leave, on condition that such staff member submits a certificate of incapacity by a registered medical practitioner in terms of this rule.

+(10) The Council may, on application by a staff member, grant vacation leave to such staff member where he or she has sufficient vacation leave to his or her credit, where sick leave was granted with no remuneration or with half remuneration.

+(11) Nothing in this rule may bar a staff member from leaving service on the grounds of ill health before the maximum or any period of sick leave has been granted.

+(12) In the instance where the Council's appointed registered medical practitioner declares a staff member medically unfit to perform his normal duties which he was contracted to perform, that staff member's service may be terminated by the Council from the date on which he or she is so declared to be medically unfit.

+(13) At the commencement of these rules, every staff member retains the existing sick leave of the former three year sick leave cycle under his or her former conditions of service with the Council, where applicable.

+(14) For the purposes of this provision "incapacity" means inability to work resulting from an illness or injury.

+(15) Despite the definition for "incapacity" in subrule (14), alcoholism or an addiction to an intoxicating substance is regarded as incapacity and the Council may -

-(b) where a staff member is on probation, terminate his or her service upon a diagnosis by a registered medical practitioner of such alcoholism or addiction to an intoxicating substance.
+- (a) grant to a staff member sick leave of not more than 3 months upon diagnosis by a registered medical practitioner, to go for rehabilitation processes, with full remuneration; or - (b) where a staff member is on probation, terminate his or her service upon a diagnosis by a registered medical practitioner of such alcoholism or addiction to an intoxicating substance.